sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **Gap 2: Financial Viability**
 ### The Peril of Instability

-**The Problem**: Many critical European Open Source projects and business rely on sporadic funding, time-limited contracts and volunteer work.
+**The Problem**: Many critical European Open Source projects and businesses rely on sporadic funding, time-limited contracts and volunteer work.
 They lack resources for security audits, long-term maintenance, whole product development and professional support.

 **The Consequence**: Key infrastructure components are unstable, uncompetitive, and at risk of being abandoned or acquired by non-EU interests.